wp-plugins/just-writing/readme.txt

 == Description ==

-Note: Just Writing now has beta support WordPress 4.1, this does not change the WordPress DFWM but instead adds a new "Writing" mode that closely matches the old DFWM.
+Note: Just Writing now has beta support WordPress 4.1, please see further down this page for more details.

 Distraction Free Writing Mode (DFWM) is a great way to focus on writing text, but have you ever found yourself wanting to do a bit more with it?
 How about spell check, or change the paragraph style without dropping back to the standard post edit mode?
 Now you can get all the functionality of the standard mode tools in DFWM!